Silvercrow123456/Chest_X_ray_train_with_yolov9/README.md

 ```
 !python dataconvert.py
 ```
 After converting the train.xlsx to .csv through [this website](https://cloudconvert.com/xlsx-converter), we can upload the images and labels to our google cloud.
 I created a folder called training_data.
-The structure should look like below:
+The interior structure should look like below:
 ![image](https://github.com/Silvercrow123456/Chest_X_ray_train_with_yolov9/blob/main/Illustrations/cloud_structure.png)

 ## Loading needed images(with abnormal findings) into virtual machine data folder